Fall 2018 High School Credit Recovery Briefing

 Second, if you have a student that is active and needs extra time to complete the course, you may request an extension beginning at 8am on Friday, January 18, 2019.
 The extension request is due to us on January 23, 2019 at 4pm.
 Click below to access the form:

 Please be mindful when utilizing requests.
-As there are just three weeks left, the three-week extension is designed for students that are on track to finish with less than a module to complete.
-We will not check a student’s progress before granting the extension, but, ask you be in communication with your local student.
+As there are just three weeks left, the three-week extension is designed for students that are on track to finish with less than a full module to complete.
+We will not check a student’s progress before granting the extension, but, ask you be in communication with your local student and closely monitor data

 Note: All extension requests are granted.
 However, you must request the extension by the deadline.
 Otherwise, enrollments will be dropped.
 Again, this helps our staff focus on active enrollments in active programs.